avanindra/Udacity-Collaboration-Competition/Report.md

 — Third layer : input size = 128 and output size = 1<br/>
 <br/>

-We use ReLU activation functions for both of the networks.
+We use ReLU and tanh activation functions for actor network and ReLU for ciritc network.

 ### Plot of Rewards: